Finding a Top Financial Advisor Firm in Reston, Virginia

 Alexander Randolph Advisory offers a variety of investment, wealth management, tax and accounting services to a clientele of mostly individual investors.

 Collectively, advisor certifications at the firm include certified public accountant (CPA), certified financial planner (CFP), chartered financial analyst (CFA) and personal financial specialist (PFS).

 Alexander Randolph Advisory was founded in 1991.
 Its current principal owner is Gary W. Schlaffer.
 The bulk of the firm’s clients is made of individuals for whom Alexander Randolph Advisory manages retirement plans, trusts and other accounts.
-About 5% are institutions such as corporate retirement plans.
+Only a small percentage of its clients are institutions, such as corporate retirement plans.

 Alexander Randolph Advisory builds most portfolios utilizing publicly traded stocks, bonds and mutual funds.
 It engages in fundamental analysis to identify securities it believes have potential for above-average return compared to other securities with similar risk of loss.
 It also aims to identify those that are below average risk of loss compared to other securities with similar potential for return.

-Sentinel Wealth Management, Inc. rounds off our list of the top financial advisory firms in Reston, Virginia.
+Sentinel Wealth Management rounds out our list.
 Sentinel is the smallest firm on our list, serving almost entirely individuals both with and without a high net worth.
 It also works with a single employer sponsored retirement plan.
 Normally, you'll need at least $1 million in assets to work with Sentinel.
 However, the firm may waive this requirement at their discretion.